mdorreh/FavMovies/README.md

 - Room library <br/>
 - Android Architecture components <br/>

-I am going to add junit and use workmanager to it.
+I am going to add junit and use workmanager in it.

 ## Demo
 <img src="movie.gif" width="300" height="500" />